 This passage is the second of the Servant songs in Isaiah.
-It describes the status and role of the suffering servant of the Lord - Israel/messiah.
+It describes the status and role of the suffering servant of the Lord, the messiah.
 It falls within what is often called Second (Deutero) Isaiah, chapter 40-55.
-In this passage, the Lord, through Isaiah, speaks to the church today: we are reminded of our place in God's sight, our task in the world and our share in eternity.
+In this passage, the Lord, through Isaiah, speaks to the church today.
+We are reminded of our place in God's sight, our task in the world and our share in eternity.

 The passage opens with the Servant speaking to the Nations.
 He was set apart for service and empowered by the creator of the universe.
-He serves as the mouthpiece of God.
+The Servant is the mouthpiece of God.
 Like a sharpened sward, a polished arrow, he is to proclaim God's truth.
 God said of him that he is the one who will display his splendor to the nations, the glory of the Lord to all mankind.
-At the present moment he is suffering, he is oppressed, "I have spent my strength in vain and for nothing."
-Yet, now the Lord has this to say of the one who is to gather in lost Israel.
-Not only will the Servant seek out the lost of Israel and gather them as a people for the Lord, but the Gentiles will also be gathered in.
+At the present moment he is suffering, he is oppressed; "I have spent my strength in vain and for nothing."
+Yet, now the Lord has this to say of the one who is to gather together lost Israel.
+Not only will the Servant seek out the lost of Israel and gather them as a people for the Lord, but the Gentiles will also be gathered.
 God's salvation involves the rescuing of mankind for fellowship with himself, and this salvation will extend to the ends of the earth.
-Not only this, but the Lord the redeemer says to his Servant, the despised and rejected one, that the Nations will soon bow before him.
+Not only this, but the Lord the redeemer says to his Servant, the despised and rejected one, that the nations will soon bow before him.
 The Servant will rule with powerful authority.

-Isaiah's description of the Servant of the Lord finds its fulfilment in Jesus, and because we are one with Jesus, there is a sense where we, the church, must serve as the Servant to our broken world.
-We perform the Servant role when we proclaim the mystery of God's gracious kindness in Christ, a truth that sets us free.
-When it comes to ministering the truth, believers have tended to opt for two different approaches.
-Some want to do and be the truth, while others want to say the truth.
-Obviously, both go hand in hand.
+Isaiah's description of the Servant of the Lord finds its fulfillment in Jesus, and because we are one with Jesus, there is a sense where we, the church, must serve as the Servant to our broken world.
+We perform the Servant role when we proclaim the mystery of God's gracious kindness in Christ, a truth that sets people free.

 1. Who is the Servant of the Lord?